terencemoriarty/DS-4002-Project2/README.md

 ## SRC

 We pulled the source data from Kaggle.
-It includes all of Taylor Swift's songs released during the time frame 2006-2017.
-It also includes the lyrics, song name, album name, and year of release.
+It includes images of chest x-rays of patients with COVID-19, patients with viral pnemonia, and healthy lungs.
+The dataset consists of six different directories, split by recommending testing and training data, each containing a directory for each diagnosed condition.

 ### Installing/Building Code